Buildbot no longer supports Python 2.7 on the Buildbot master.

 Compile have reasonably appropriate flags set on them already.

-For example, without a source tree there is no point in continuing the build, so the
+For example, without a source tree there is no point in continuing a build, so the

 CVS class has the